Benny-/DoubleDraw/README.md

 - cairo-dev (`sudo apt-get install libcairo2-dev`, `brew install cairo`, see below for installation on cloud9)

-Extract extjs.zip and move the directory inside it to `./public/extjs/`

 The following dependencies are included in this repo and do not need to be downloaded:

 - http://paperjs.org/